gfcapalbo/odoo-nairobi-course/docs/lesson_9_data.rst

 Tis is a very powerful way to modularize and reuse code.

-So I have a function:
+So I have a function

 ::
 def giovannis_function(my_name):
     return 'I have a name, its %' % my_name